jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {{% note %}}
 ### Improving the Developer Experience
-These examples illustrate the significant strides made in improving the developer experience through the evolution of IDEs and the setup of development environments.
+The IDE is just one example of the significant strides made in improving the developer experience.
 From basic, manually-configured environments to sophisticated, cloud-based, and automated setups, the journey reflects a relentless pursuit of efficiency, usability, and developer productivity.
 {{% /note %}}

 ---